NicolasNesi/PHYLOTRANSPIP/README.md

 **Phylotranscriptomics Pipeline** — a Nextflow pipeline from RNA-seq reads to CDSs for phylogenomics and comparative genomics analyses.

 From raw Illumina reads or SRA accessions, the pipeline performs read cleaning and decontamination, *de novo* transcriptome assembly with Trinity, chimera and redundancy filtering, ortholog identification against a human reference proteome, multi-sample gene alignment, gene tree inference, and phylogenomic quality control (saturation, treeness/RCV, recombination, etc.).
-It also builds a mitochondrial genome assembly per sample as an independent side branch.
+It also assembles and annotates a mitochondrial genome per sample, and builds concatenated mitogenome matrices (protein-coding genes, tRNA, rRNA) across all samples.

 ---